Time: < 1 minute

 Program Learning Outcomes

-• Demonstrate knowledge of, and act in accordance with APA Ethical Principles, relevant laws, regulations, rules, and policies, and relevant professional standards and guidelines.
+• Manage ethical issues in accordance with APA Ethical Principles, applicable laws, and relevant Health Service Psychology standards and guidelines.

-• Demonstrate applied knowledge of supervision models and practices in direct or simulated professional situations.
+• Incorporate Health Service Psychology supervision models and practices in professional situations.

 Hear From Our Faculty